knightsUCF/SpaceGame/design/design.md

+# On Symbolizing to the Player that our VR locked, no movement position is the best thing

+by taking them on a few slow take off flights, where we have constant velocity, until perhaps we get far enough to the stars, where we can use sand dust to indicate speed, so they will get a feel for speed and immediately understand that sharp turns are not a good idea, perhaps we put them on one sharp turn only time for them just to get a sense, so they will appreciate the smooth motion

 # Further Notes

 make the loot crystals a lot more appealing, procewdurally generated in some areas in large clumps, that you feel you were lucky